 However, not all healthcare establishments have strict rules against the use of color in your uniform.
 Along with your compression socks, you can step into supportive Clove sneakers that come in many different colors for each personality!
 Clove’s shoes for healthcare workers come in five core colors, and they run limited edition launches with exciting new colors for those searching for more unique options.
 The best part is that they’re wipeable to keep you fluid and stain resistant — wipe off any unwanted spills after every shift.

-What’s the Proper Fit for Healthcare Workers Uniforms?
+What’s the Proper Fit for Healthcare Workers and Nursing Uniforms?

-The fit of your scrubs and uniforms in healthcare is crucial to make your workplace performance seamless; the key is to keep your clothing fitted just right.
-Although it’s acceptable to wear a bit loose-fitting scrubs, it should not be loose enough to the point where you may look too comfortable, laid-back, and even worse, sloppy.
+The fit of your scrubs and nursing uniforms in healthcare is crucial to make your workplace performance seamless; the key is to keep your clothing fitted just right.
+Although it’s acceptable to wear a bit loose-fitting scrubs, it should not be loose enough to the point where you may look like you are in casual attire or are too comfortable, laid-back, and even worse, sloppy.
 Oversized clothing can also become a hazard when coming into contact with certain machines, or you could trip on the excess fabric when running from one patient to another.
 Similarly, clothing shouldn’t be too tight to the extent it impedes your movement and your ability to care for your patients.

 Why No Strong Smells?